Home Majors Agricultural Production Operations

-Agricultural Production Operations Degree
+Agricultural Production Operations

 Students study the practical science of running crop and livestock production systems, including planting strategies, herd management, and harvest optimization.
 Graduates typically pursue careers managing farms, ranches, feedlots, and large-scale greenhouse operations.
 The major emphasizes hands-on management skills for profitable and sustainable food production.

-What Agricultural Production Operations Graduates Do
+What Agricultural Production Operations graduates do

 Your degree prepares you to run the complex businesses that feed the world.
 As a farm or ranch manager, your days are spent less in the field and more in the office, analyzing market data, managing budgets, and directing staff.
 You'll make critical decisions on everything from crop selection to purchasing new equipment.
 Another common path is starting as a first-line supervisor, where you'll directly manage and train teams of farmworkers, ensuring daily operational targets and safety standards are met.
 For those drawn to science, you could become a soil and plant scientist, spending your time in labs and fields testing soil composition or developing hardier crop varieties.